-A hanging basket or pot full of wet soil and plant material can be heavy.
+A hanging basket full of wet soil and plant material can be heavy.
 Before you hang anything from your walls or ceiling, make sure the structure can hold the weight.
 Do not sink hooks straight into plaster or drywall; anchor them firmly in a wall stud or ceiling joist.
 If you have existing hooks, use a stud finder to make sure they're properly anchored.

 Your choice of potting media will also make a difference for your hanging plant's weight.
-Most bagged potting soils are heavy with peat, or composted sphagnum peat, as the primary ingredient.
-Peat has excellent water retention qualities but weighs more.
-If weight is a consideration, reduce the weight of your peat mix by adding perlite.
-This will also increase drainage, so you'll have to water more often and be more careful not to drip from the basket.
+Most bagged potting mixes are heavy with peat, or composted sphagnum peat, as the primary ingredient.
+Peat has excellent water retention qualities, but it adds weight to a pot.
+You can reduce the weight of your peat mix by adding perlite.
+However, this will also increase drainage, so you'll have to water more often and be more careful about water dripping from the pot's drainage holes.

 Protecting Indoor Floors and Furniture